Breakout-X/web-breakout/rules/TERMS OF USE.md

     a.
 What is allowed and not allowed on projects

-        1. Violence
+        1. Violence content

-            Can contain Mild Violence, Fantasy Violence, and Gore Can contain References to SOME real-world violence Cannot contain Strong Gore
+            Can contain Mild Violence, Cartoon Violence, Fantasy Violence, and Gore Can contain References to SOME real-world violence (World War and before) --
+            Cannot contain Strong Gore, Real child abuse, Real human or animal abuse, human abuse in general, slavery.
+            --
+            See RULES.md for more details.

+        2. Suggestive/Explicit content

+            Can contain some Suggestive content that is Cartoon/svg.
+                See RULES.md in the "Suggestive content" section for more details.
+            Can contain some Explicit content.
+                See RULES.md in the "Animal content" section for more details.
+            Can contain some Rude Humor.
+                See RULES.md for more details.
+            --
+            Cannot contain profanity unless censored.
+                See RULES.md in the "Past/Presnt/Future" Section for more details.
+            Cannot contain Suggestive or Explicit content that of real people based.
+                Breaking this rule will result in an instant ban.
+See RULES.md in the "Explicit content" section for more details.
+            Cannot contain Explicit content that is Cartoon Human based.
+                Breaking this rule will result in an instant ban.
+            Cannot contain some Rude Humor.
+                See RULES.md for more details.

     b.
 RULES